Singapore police not involved in UK fixing case

 Liverpool manager Juergen Klopp said everyone at the Premier League club was playing for his future following Monday's 3-1 loss by struggling champions Leicester City.

-SINGAPORE Singapore police say they are not involved in a case involving two of their country's nationals charged in England with conspiracy to defraud as part of a match-fixing investigation into lower league football matches.
+SINGAPORE Singapore police are not involved in the case involving two of their country's nationals charged in England with conspiracy to defraud as part of a match-fixing investigation into lower league soccer matches.

 The UK's National Crime Agency (NCA) named the men charged on Thursday as Chann Sankaran, a 33-year-old Singapore national, and Krishna Sanjey Ganeshan, a 43-year-old with dual UK and Singapore nationality.

-The Singapore Police Force (SPF) declined to say whether they were willing to help the NCA or knew of the two men when contacted by Reuters on Friday.
+The Singapore Police Force (SPF) refused to say whether they were willing to help the NCA or knew of the two men when contacted by Reuters on Friday.

 Pushed for further details, the SPF sent the statement again.